THE FRAMEWORK

 The Order Is Not Accidental.

-The collapse sequence follows the same logic in reverse: when relational stress overwhelms a person's capacity, curiosity fails first.
+The collapse sequence follows the same logic in reverse.
+When relational stress overwhelms a person's capacity, curiosity fails first.
 Judgment replaces inquiry.
-Humility collapses next — certainty hardens, defensiveness rises.
-Love Well deteriorates last — withdrawal or control replace genuine movement toward the other.
+Humility collapses next.
+Certainty hardens.
+Defensiveness rises.
+Love Well deteriorates last, as withdrawal or control replace genuine movement toward the other.

 Restoration follows a different sequence entirely: Regulation first, then Curiosity, then Humility, then Love Well.
 You cannot rebuild relational posture on a dysregulated nervous system.
 The foundation has to be stable before the structure can hold.